A selfless player willing to fill any role he’s been asked to, Matthias Ginter has become a defensive leader for Borussia Mönchengladbach and Germany.

 Having hit the top five under Dieter Hecking in 2018/19, Ginter has reached new heights under former Salzburg coach Rose.

 “The new approach is more powerful, dynamic, and forward thinking,” he told German sports magazine Kicker earlier this year.
 “I had a long conversation with him at an early stage about plans, perspectives and goals.
 The discussion made me feel good, so it quickly became clear that I wanted to help this project.”

 Help it he certainly has, though a dislocated shoulder and then a muscle problem forced Ginter to miss five club matches between October and the start of December.
 Playing in either a back three or a four-man defence, he has been winning well over 50 per cent of his challenges this season as well as recording a healthy average passing accuracy of over 85 per cent.

-Ginter most notably kept four-time Bundesliga top goalscoerer Robert Lewandowski quiet as Gladbach earned a dramatic 2-1 win over defending champions Bayern on Matchday 14.
-That success was the Foals’ tenth in the league this season, a run which had their supporters dreaming of a return to the glory days of the 1970s when they won five Bundesliga titles.
+Ginter most notably kept five-time Bundesliga top goalscorer Robert Lewandowski quiet as Gladbach earned a dramatic 2-1 win over defending champions Bayern on Matchday 14.
+That success was the Foals’ tenth in the league, a run which had their supporters dreaming of a return to the glory days of the 1970s when they won five Bundesliga titles.

-While Ginter has played down talk of Gladbach’s current title credentials, he admits that he has already learned a lot thanks to summer arrival Rose.
+While Gladbach eventually faded, they still managed to secure Champions League football by finishing fourth, and a lot of the credit must go to Rose, according to Ginter.
 He feels the former Mainz defender has helped him take “the next steps” in his development, and that his career is now firmly on the right track.